smartdevicelink/sdl_server/documentation/guides/docs/User Interface/Applications/index.md

     ]
   }
 ```
-## Approved, Denied, & Pending
+## Significance of Approval States
+The top right corner of the application's review page contains a drop down allowing the user to change the approval state of the application.
+See below for what each state signifies.

+##### Pending
+New applications and updated applications that reach your SDL Policy Server will be granted the approval state of pending.
+Pending applications are treated like denied applications in that they will not be given any permissions requested, and will only be given permissions in default functional groups.
+Pending applications require action performed on them in order for the application to be officially approved or denied.

+##### Staging
+Applications in the staging state will have their permissions granted when using the staging policy table, but not the production policy table.
+This mode is useful for testing purposes.

+##### Accepted
+Applications in the accepted state will have their permissions granted when using both the staging and the production policy table.
+This state is for applications that are allowed to be used in a production environment.

+##### Denied
+Denied applications will not receive their requested permissions, and will only be given permissions in default functional groups.
+Additional options include providing a reasoning for denying the applications for your future reference.
+While denying or when in the denied state, you also have the option to blacklist the application.

+##### Blacklisted
+All previous and future versions of a blacklisted application will not receive any permissions, including permissions from default functional groups.
+This action is reversible.

+![App-Details](./assets/App-Details.png)

+## New Application Versions
-Pending applications are automatically granted all requested permissions in your staging Policy Table so you can perform any required internal testing.
-Select approve in the top right corner if you would like to give this app the permissions it needs in your production Policy Table, otherwise select deny.
-Only approved applications will be given access to the RPCs and permissions that they require on your production environment.
-If you choose to deny an application, you will be asked to (optionally) provide your reasoning for doing so.
-Each time that an app is updated on the SDL Developer Portal at smartdevicelink.com, the app's changes will appear in your Policy Server pending re-approval.
+Each time an app is updated on the SDL Developer Portal at smartdevicelink.com, the app's changes will appear in your Policy Server pending re-approval.
 If an app is from a trusted developer and you would like to always approve future revisions of it, you can choose to "Automatically approve updates" under "General App Info" of the app's review page.

-This setting can be changed later if the need arises.
-![App-Details](./assets/App-Details.png)
+Newer versions of applications that come in will have a state of pending, but that will not affect the statuses granted to its previously approved versions.
+An application that had permissions approved because of its approval status will remain that way until action is taken on the newer application.